CORDAP Awards:

 Quantifying and operationalizing genetic adaptation for successful coral restoration (CORALADAPT)

-Editing genes to build more resilient corals
+Editing genes to build more heat-resilient corals

 Accelerating coral reef conservation, restoration, and sustainable business development in developing nations through the use of ex situ coral spawning